atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the community market
+It must be purchased from the community market.
 - When Active, it creates a patch of snow in front of the machine with a radius of 3.5 square foundations.
 - The snow pile takes 1 second to form and 2 minutes 45 seconds to disappear.
 - The snow at its deepest goes halfway up a character's chin.
-- Increasing the number of machines does not increase the depth of the snow
+- Increasing the number of machines does not increase the depth of the snow.
-- Snowfall is 3.5 floors high
+- Snowfall is 3.5 floors high.
 - Requires TC authorization to change settings.
-Look at the light and hold USE(E) to Activate, Open or Stop.
+Look at the light and hold Use(`E`) to Activate, Open or Stop.
 - The TOGGLE input will turn the machine on when it receives power and turn off when power is removed.
 When TURN ON receives power, the machine will turn on and stay on when TURN ON loses power.
 When TURN